 Wanna know what Brazilian drinks you should try on your next trip?
 Look no further!
 Here are my favorite drinks of Brazil.

-As a Brazilian, I often get asked about our national drink, tasty alcoholic beverages, or even some non-alcoholic drinks we have in the country.
+As a Brazilian, I often get asked about our national drink, tasty beverages, or even about the drinks without alcohol we have in the country.

 Unfortunately, the international community doesn’t know much about the country, but hey, this is about to change.